Anthropology and Sociology

 Public Administration: Dr. Paula Holoviak 610-683-4451; email@example.com

-Department Details: The Department of Political Science requires students completing the B.S. in Public Administration and the B.S. in Public Administration with Paralegal Studies to complete a 12 credit internship.
+Department Details: The Department of Political Science requires students completing a B.S. in Public Administration and the B.S. in Public Administration with Paralegal Studies to complete a 12 credit internship.
 The Department also encourages students completing the B.A. in Political Science and B.A. in Political Science with Paralegal Studies to consider completing a six, nine, or 12 credit hour internship.
 These internship opportunities give students firsthand, practical experience in local government offices, public agencies, law offices, and non-profit organizations.
 The Department also works with The Harrisburg Internship Semester to place a qualified candidate in a full-time internship with the State of Pennsylvania each semester.
 Department coordinators are available to advise students about internship opportunities and can provide information about program requirements.

 Contact Person: Dr. Gregory Shelley 610-683-4455; firstname.lastname@example.org

 Department Details: Internships are not required; internships are available in clinical-counseling, industrial-organizational, and general psychology settings.
 A 2.5 or higher QPA is required.
-Course prerequisites vary depending on type of internship, which are typically for three to six credits.
+Course prerequisites vary depending on the type of internship, which is typically for three to six credits.
 A minimum of 120 hours on site is required for each three credits earned.
 Interested students must work with a faculty supervisor.

 Contact Person: Prof. William Bender 610-683-4887; email@example.com

 Department Details: Internships are required.
 A student completes a 400-hour internship in two semesters (a total of six credits) at a social service agency under the supervision of a credentialed social worker and a faculty member.
 A 2.0 or higher QPA is required.
 Course prerequisites include the completion of General Education requirements and SWK 250 Social Work Practice with Individuals.
 Internships are reserved for the senior year and come at the completion of General Education and Social Work major requirements.
-A selection of an internship site is facilitated by the Department and a prior approval for each student is required.
+A selection of an internship site is facilitated by the Department and prior approval for each student is required.
 Many hosting agencies require criminal and child abuse clearances.